PaddlePaddle/book/label_semantic_roles/README.en.md

 ### Bidirectional Recurrent Neural Network

 LSTMs can summarize the history of previous inputs seen up to now, but can not see the future.
-In most of natural language processing tasks, the entire sentences are ready to use.
+In most of NLP (natural language processing) tasks, the entire sentences are ready to use.
 Therefore, sequential learning might be much efficient if the future can be encoded as well like histories.

 To address the above drawbacks, we can design bidirectional recurrent neural networks by making a minor modification.
 Higher LSTM layers process the sequence in reversed direction with previous lower LSTM layers, i.e., Deep LSTMs operate from left-to-right, right-to-left, left-to-right,..., in depth.
 Therefore, LSTM layers at time-step $t$ can see both histories and the future since the second layer.
 Fig. 4 illustrates the bidirectional recurrent neural networks.